vp777/procrustes/Readme.md

 ./procroustes_chunked.sh --help
 ```

-### procroustes_chunked vs procroustes_full
+### procrustes flavours

 In a nutshell, assuming we want to exfiltrate some data that has to be broken into four chunks in order to be able to be transmitted over DNS:
-* procroustes_chunked: calls the dispatcher four times, each time requesting a different chunk from the server
+* procroustes_chunked: runs the command four times, each time calling the dispatcher and requesting a different chunk from the server
+Pros:
+ - It's fast
+ - Payload size can be relatively small
+ - No need to run the python script on the name server
+Cons:
+ - Dispatcher is called multiple times: this may slow the whole process down in case the exploitation of the issue that leads to command execution is resource/time intensive.
+ - Command on the server is executed multiple times: in case the executed command is not idempotent (functionality or output-wise, e.g. process listing) or is time/resource intensive it may lead to corrupted results.
+A workaround for this is to first store the command output into a file (e.g. /tmp/file) and then read that file.

 * procroustes_full: calls the dispatcher once, the command that will get executed on the server will be responsible for chunking the data and sending them over.
+Pros:
+ - Fast, its speed can be adjusted by the use of the parameter -t, which increases the level of parallelism when exfiltrating the data
+ - Dispatcher is called once
+Cons:
+ - Payload size is normally bigger than chunked version
+ - For optimal speed requires running the provided dns server
-* procroustes_full/staged: same as procroustes_full, but uses a stager to get the command used by procroustes_full to chunk the data
+* procroustes_full/staged: same as procroustes_full, but uses a stager to get the command used by procroustes_full to chunk the data.
+Pros:
+ - Very small payload size (stager)[1A]
+ - Dispatcher is called once
+Cons:
+ - Overhead with regards to setting up the nsconfig script.
+Nevertheless, this set up has to be performed only once per ns server.
+ - Time overhead in downloading the actual payload.[1B]

+[1] Currently we make use of A records to download the payload which limits the communication bandwidth (e.g. 4 bytes per request).
+Transitioning to a different record with higher capacity for holding data (e.g. TXT) will decrease the stager size even further and bring the speed to similar level with procroustes_full.
+Nevertheless, A records might be the most stealthy option.

 Some of their differences can also be illustrated through the template commands used for bash/powershell: